Ordina-JTech/fordintysa-ci/homepage/html/homepage.md

 This needs some explanation.
 Usage of capital letters might give you the impression that *snapshot* is a deciding factor here.
 Well, no...
 That word should be in small caps between brackets.
 The emphasys should be on **dependency**.<br/>
 **Build whenever a _Dependency_ is built**, regardless whether that's a snapshot.<br/><br/>
-Since our project has no dependencies I know of that are also built here with Jenkins, this switch won't do anything.</small>
+Since our project has no dependencies that are also built by this Jenkins instance, this switch won't do anything.</small>

 ## ![jenkins-logo](images/jenkins.png) <span>Configure Build Item &mdash; Build Environment (_Bouwomgeving_)</span>

-This config part can be left empty, except for one thing...
-We've got Artifactory installed, so we better use it as well.
-Artifactory can intercept all request that would normally go to the Maven Central repository, and act as a caching mirror.
+We keep all these options empty for now, except for the very last one.

   - Tick the last option: _Resolve artifacts from Artifactory_.
   - On the bottom right click the button **Refresh Repositories**<br>
     _ The repository for released versions is OK, but **snapshot** versions have a separate repo_
   - Select **libs-snapshot** as the _Resolution snapshots repository_.

+<small>Artifactory is installed on your virtual build server, but if the plugin for it is not activated you won't see it in action.
+Artifactory will intercept all requests that would normally go to the Maven Central repository, and act as a caching mirror.<br/><br>
-<small>You might really need this if the project has dependencies with artefacts that are developed in-house and so are not available in the Maven Central repository.
+You might really need this if the project has dependencies with artefacts that are developed in-house and so are not available in the Maven Central repository.
 There can be multiple build servers, so it makes sense to let these all fetch their dependencies from a central in-house location.
 Such as Artifactory.</small>